davidbmar/audio_client_server/s3_bucket/overview.md

+### Organization of this directory

+1. **S3_event_processing**
+   - This sets up the S3 bucket so that it enables oncreate events and pops messages into the sqs queue.

+2. **s3_downloader**
+   - This should be run on the host which will pull down the audio files.
+It polls the sqs queue in step 1, and downloads it to a local directory.
+After downloading it should push it on the next queue for transcription.

+3. **transcribe**
+   - This should pull files from the directory, and it should process them with whisper.

 When organizing IAM roles for an architecture where each user has their own S3 bucket, you'd typically configure a set of roles that cater to different aspects of your application's functionality and security requirements.
 Here’s a breakdown of how you might structure these roles:

 ### Roles Overview